 The M.S. stands for Master of Science degree.
 The R.D.N. means Registered Dietitian Nutritionist, the CEDRD means Certified Eating Disorder Registered Dietitian, the F.iaedp means Fellow of the International Association of Eating Disorder Professionals, the F.A.D.A. means Fellow of The American Dietetic Association, and F.A.N.D. is short for Fellow of the Academy of Nutrition and Dietetics, (formerly, the American Dietetic Association ).
-A registered dietitian must meet certain criteria determined by the American Dietetic Association, including prescribed coursework, a hospital based traineeship or internship, and a qualifying exam.
+A registered dietitian must meet certain criteria determined by the Academy of Nutrition and Dietetics, including prescribed coursework, a hospital based traineeship or internship, and a qualifying exam.
 A Certified Eating Disorder RD must meet rigorous requirements for certification in the field of treating eating disorders.
 A Fellow of the International Association of Eating Disorder Professionals is a category of membership of this professional eating disorder organization which is an honor available to highly committed and accomplished professionals.
 A Fellow of the Academy of Nutrition and Dietetics (as well as the former American Dietetic Association) has completed advanced requirements including a minimum of eight years of registration as a dietitian, a written publication, a national professional network of dietitians, service in the dietetic community, and a written exam, among other qualifications.

 Individual, Family, and Group Counseling

 I offer 45 minute counseling sessions for individuals and for family members.
 Most sessions are held in my office, but telephone sessions are available when appropriate for those who are unable to travel to the office.
 I have conducted group counseling sessions from time to time over the years.